NGP Information Session

 Your application should include the following:

-- A Curriculum Vitae that contains your education, including your major and future degree.
+- A Curriculum Vitae that describes your education, including your major and future degree, with research experience and other pertinent information.

-- A letter describing your scientific interests and previous research experience.
+- A personal statement describing your scientific interests and previous research experience.

 - Transcripts for undergraduate and graduate studies (if applicable).
 Unofficial transcripts are acceptable, but you will be asked to provide official transcripts if you are admitted.
 Discrepancies are grounds for rescinding an admission offer or dismissal from the program.